XanBelOr/Roblox-Galaxy-Perfect-Warp/README.md

 adjust the timing to account for this.
 If you overwarp, you're going to want to put in a NEGATIVE number, and if you underwarp, you're going to want to put in a POSITIVE number.
 It's unlikely you'll need a huge adjustment, so try to only give a small adjustment (like 5 ms or -5ms).

-## Will I get banned for using this?
-If you are caught, yes.
-However, since this script is NOT injected into your client, it is undetectable.
-The only way for you to be caught is to have a screen recording of you using it.
-To ensure you can still record your screen, download OBS and you can have it only record the Roblox screen, so it won't capture the script.